 2. On the target iPad: Go to Mail app > Check the email and save the pictures on device.

 That’s all for how to transfer photos from iPad to iPad.
-You can let FoneTool help you easily transfer pictures without any limitation.
+You can choose one according to your need.
+If you have a USB cable and computer, FoneTool is the best choice to transfer pictures between iPad without any limitations.
 Or if you want to transfer photos without a computer, you can let iCloud sync help you or choose to AirDrop/email the pictures.

 FoneTool Runs Perfectly on